glitchub/cryptool/README.md

             faulty clocks.

             -l - lock the new secret key with a passphrase entered on console.

-    cryptool [-v] check key[.p] signer[.p]
+    cryptool [opts] check key[.p] signer[.p]

-        Check that specified key is signed by the specified signer key.
+        Check that the key is signed by the signer key.

-    cryptool [-v] lock unlocked[.s] > locked.s
+    cryptool [opts] lock unlocked[.s] > locked.s

         Lock secret key with a passphrase entered on the console.

-    cryptool [-v] unlock locked[.s] > unlocked.s
+    cryptool [opts] unlock locked[.s] > unlocked.s

         Remove the passphrase from secret key.

-    cryptool [-v] dump [-m] key.(s|p)
+    cryptool [opts] dump [-m] key.(s|p)

-        Dump interesting information from provided secret or public key.
+        Dump interesting information about the specified secret or public key.

+            -b - show number of RSA key bits

+            -n - show the key common name

-            -m - only dump the modulus, in hex format.
+            -m - show the key modulus in hex

+    cryptool [opts] info [-r] < ciphertext|signedtext

+        Report whether input is encrypted or signed, and the common name of the key that encrypted/signed it.

+            -r - show raw CMS info.

 All operations exit with 0 in the case of success, otherwise non-zero.

 The .p extension is used for public key, .s for secret (private) key.

+'opts' can include:

-The -v option enables verbosity on stdout, try this when an operation fails.
+    -v - enable excessive verbosity on stderr

-There's no way to distinguish a decrypt or verify failure from an actual error, such as providing a corrupted key.
+    -s - invoke a shell after creating a configuration environment, to allow manual testing within that environment (implies -v)

+Operations that support yubihsm2 require that yubihsm-connector is listening on localhost port 12345, $YUBIHSM contains the full path to yubihsm_pkcs11.so, and $LIBP11 contains the full path to libp11 pkcs11.so.

-This script requires and checks for the openssl command-line program version 1.0.1e or later.
+Requires openssl CLI version 1.0.1e or later.